 - Right-click on the Discord Installer and select Extract to/7-Zip > DiscordSetup.

 - A new folder will be created.
 Open Local Disk C and move the DiscordSetup folder inside.

 - Now open the DiscordSetup folder and locate the file Discord-0.0.300-full.nupkg.
 The version number (0.0.300) of Discord might be a little different from here if you are trying to install a newer release.
 Right-click on it and Extract it in the same directory.

 DiscordSetup > Discord-0.0.300-full > lib > net45

 Here you will find the Discord application.
 Right-click on it and select Run as administrator.
 Discord should now launch without any issues.
 Since it is cumbersome to come here every time to launch the app, you can create a shortcut of it to your Desktop.

 Antivirus software is known to block the installation processes of several applications (as a false positive).
-There are numerous cases where because of the virus definitions not updated, the Antivirus doesn’t allow several actions to execute and quarantines them.
+There are numerous cases where because of the virus definitions not being updated, the Antivirus doesn’t allow several actions to execute and quarantine them.

 If you have any Antivirus software installed on your computer, you should temporarily disable them and then try installing.
 If this doesn’t work, you can uninstall them completely and then check.
 This also goes for PC monitoring services; disable them and then try Discord again.
 You can also check our article on How to Turn Your Antivirus Off.